George Watsky: 2014–2015: All You Can Do and the Meaner Than The Average Tour

 On January 2, 2014, Watsky tweeted that he was beginning work on his third studio album, then tweeted a link to a picture of a microphone with the caption "The Booth #guardianangel" less than a minute later.
 This was the first sign of new music from Watsky since March 2013, when he released his second album, Cardboard Castles.

 On May 21, 2014, during one of his Watsky Wednesday vlogs, he announced that the title of his new album would be All You Can Do, as well as explaining that he wanted to keep his family ties in the album (announcing that his father would be on the cover and that he would like his mother to be on an alternate cover) and that the album would be released in August.
 He had tweeted earlier in the month that the first single from All You Can Do would be released on June 10, 2014.

 The album was made available for preorder on June 10, 2014, on iTunes (with a download of the first single," Whoa Whoa Whoa"); a physical copy and limited edition double-vinyl were made available for pre-order on his website.
 It included collaborations with Anderson .Paak, Dia Frampton and Stephen Stills among others, and is Watsky's highest-charting album to date, reaching number 33 on the Billboard 200.
 The All You Can Do Tour spanned across North America, Europe, and Australia, consisting of over 60 headlining shows.
 His live band Créme Fraîche consists of Max Miller-Loran (keys/trumpet), Kush Mody (keys, bass) Pat Dimitri (guitar), Chukwudi Hodge (drums) and others.

-In December 2014, Watsky's YouTube channel was listed on New Media Rockstars Top 100 Channels, ranked at #51.
+In December 2014, Watsky's YouTube channel was listed on New Media Rockstars Top 100 Channels, ranked at No. 51.

 On May 30, 2015, Watsky announced through social media that he would be releasing All You Can Do: Live From The Regency Ballroom, the live album that he recorded during the All You Can Do tour, on June 2 on BitTorrent, Bandcamp, Spotify, iTunes and SoundCloud.
 He also announced that he would be embarking on a monthlong club tour, called the Meaner Than The Average tour, with Créme Fraîche, A-1, and Mikos Da Gawd in late July and August.
 The focus of the tour would be to hit cities that he didn't get to on the All You Can Do tour.
 He also said that many of the shows would be in various Canadian cities that he has never performed in.

 In January 2016, he announced through various YouTube videos that he would release an album due sometime in the summer.